-All iPhones, iPads, and iPod touches come with the Music all built right in so there is nothing to download.
-The same holds true for the Videos app.
-However, if you're interested in podcasts, you can download the Podcasts app as a separate download in the App Store.
+All iPhones, iPads, and iPod touches come with the Music app built right in; the same holds true for the Videos app.
+If you're interested in podcasts, however, you can download the Podcasts app as a separate download in the App Store.

 Apple released a list of their most popular songs of 2023 and Morgan Wallen managed to top the lot with his song, Last Night.

 Jony Ive is designing tech hardware again, starting with the $60,000 LP12-50 Linn record player.

 Glastonbury is over for another year, but here are the best Apple TV Plus music documentaries to keep you entertained.

 Does your music library inundate you with music, podcasts, or audiobooks when you get into your car?
 Here’s the fix.

 Your iPhone and iPad's equalizer setting can help make certain genres of music shine - here's how to use it.

 The iCaster is an electric guitar with an iPad under its strings to add some very useful features.